Meet the lawyers we work with: Tracy Chick

 Could I Claim For Epilepsy Misdiagnosis Compensation With A No Win No Fee Solicitor

 Before you can get started with your epilepsy misdiagnosis claim, speak to one of our advisors to get your eligibility assessed.
-If eligible, one of the specialist medical negligence solicitors from our panel could offer to take your claim under a No Win No Fee contract.
+If eligible, one of the specialist medical negligence solicitors from our solicitors could offer to take your claim under a No Win No Fee contract.

 Our panel can offer their services under a Conditional Fee Agreement (CFA).
 This type of contract gives claimants considerable benefits.
 First of all, there are generally no upfront fees for the solicitor to start work on your case.
 You will also not accrue fees for that work during the claims process itself.
 Finally, in the event you do not win your claim, you will have no fee to pay.